insure logo

 Luxury features like high-end sound systems or advanced infotainment can increase insurance rates, since they add to the car’s value.
 Similarly, performance trims with larger engines often increase premiums due to a greater risk of accidents or speeding.

-In Kansas, the average cost of full coverage car insurance is $2,410 per year, or $201 per month.
-Your rate may be higher or lower depending on the coverage you choose.
+In Kansas, the average cost of full-coverage car insurance is $2,410 per year or $201 per month.
+Your premium may be higher or lower depending on your chosen coverage limits.

-Below, you’ll find estimates for different coverage levels in Kansas, but keep in mind that factors like your vehicle, driving history, and other personal details can affect your final premium.
+Below, you’ll find estimated costs for different coverage levels in Kansas, but keep in mind that your final rate will vary based on your own personal factors like your vehicle and driving record.

 Coverage levelAverage annual rateAverage monthly rate